rayanfam/rayanfam.github.io/_posts/2018-12-16-hypervisor-from-scratch-part-5.md

 This function is responsible for configuring all of the options related to VMCS and, of course, the Guest & Host state.

-This task needs a special instruction called **"VMWRITE"**.
+Configuring and modifying VMCS is done by using a special instruction called "**VMWRITE**".

-VMWRITE writes the contents of a primary source operand (register or memory) to a specified field in a VMCS.
+**VMWRITE** writes the contents of a primary source operand (register or memory) to a specified field in a VMCS.
 In VMX-root operation, the instruction writes to the current VMCS.
 If executed in VMX non-root operation, the instruction writes to the VMCS referenced by the VMCS link pointer field in the current VMCS.

 The VMCS field is specified by the VMCS-field encoding contained in the register secondary source operand.

-The following **enum** contains most of the VMCS field need for **VMWRITE** & **VMREAD** instructions. (newer processors add newer fields.)
+The following **enum** contains most of the VMCS fields needed for **VMWRITE** & **VMREAD** instructions. (newer processors add newer fields.)

 ```
 enum VMCS_FIELDS {